5 Powerful Ways Parents Can Support Teens Struggling with Depression

 How do you start a conversation when every word feels risky?
 It is listening without judgment before jumping into solutions.

-Choose a quiet moment—maybe a walk or car ride—and say, “I’ve noticed you’ve seemed down.
+Choose a quiet moment, maybe a walk or car ride and say, “I’ve noticed you’ve seemed down.

 I’m here to listen if you want to talk.”
-Avoid phrases like “snap out of it” or “everyone feels like this,” which can shut the door on honest dialogue.
+Avoid phrases like “snap out of it” or “everyone feels like this,” which can shut the door on honest dialogue because at this moment, to them, what they are feeling is different from what you have felt.

 4) Connect with Trusted Resources

-Call your family doctor, and you can ask them for a child/adolescent therapist referral.
+You can call your family doctor, and you can ask them for a child/adolescent therapist referral.
 School counsellors and peer-support lines (like Kids Help Phone) are free, fast routes to start.

 Don’t force them into a solution.
 Instead ask: ‘What do you need right now?’
 Remind them: ‘I’m here, and I’m not angry.’